-Varsha Subramanyam is the Special Projects Assistant to the CEO/Founder of Be The Change, where she works on variety of projects and initiatives to support the CEO in scheduling, fundraising, managing the National Board, strategic vision and planning, launching special initiatives, and communicating with staff and volunteers.
+Varsha Subramanyam is the Special Projects Assistant to the CEO/Founder of Be The Change, where she works on variety of projects and initiatives to support the CEO in scheduling, fundraising, managing the Board of Directors' meetings, strategic vision and planning, launching special initiatives, and communicating with staff and volunteers.
 She joined Be The Change in February 2014.

 Varsha graduated from Boston University in January 2014 with a B.A in International Relations with a minor in Public Health.
-While at BU, Varsha spent her final semester of college in Geneva, Switzerland, where she interned in the Reproductive Health and Research Department at the World Health Organization.
+While at BU, Varsha spent her final semester of college in Geneva, Switzerland, taking classes and interning at the Reproductive Health and Research Department at the World Health Organization.
 Prior to that, Varsha spent her summer in Panajachel, Guatemala as a Community Health Curriculum Fellow at Mercado Global.
-She was also a health educator and a co-coordinator for the Boston Unviersity chapter of Peer Health Exchange and worked as a Program Assistant in the Outreach Program at the African Studies Center.
-Varsha also was a summer fellow with Health Leads and a staff member for the First Year Student Outreach Program at BU's Community Service Center.
+During her time at BU, Varsha was actively involved in her university's chapter of Peer Health Exchange; worked as a Program Assistant in the Outreach Program at the African Studies Center; served as a summer fellow with Health Leads; and volunteered as a staff member for the First Year Student Outreach Program at BU's Community Service Center.

 Back to Staff List

 Board Member Biographies

-Kristen Atwood was a founding staff member of City Year, Inc. She played an instrumental role in the development of the organization.
+Kristen was a founding staff member of City Year, Inc. She played an instrumental role in the development of the organization.
 She recruited the corps for the City Year’s summer pilot program in 1988; she also influenced the culture of City Year profoundly by using her fluency in American Sign Language to devise tools and other cultural elements that are still in use today.
-She continues to serve as a resource on City Year’s strategy for international growth and expansion and has been a champion of City Year South Africa.
+She continues to serve as a resource for City Year’s strategy for international growth and expansion and has been a champion of City Year South Africa.
 Kristen is the proud mother of five children and is actively involved in the Nobles School, where two of her children are currently students.